mc921-1s21/notebooks-1S21/README.md

 and allows for rapid prototyping.
 In addition, we will have at our disposal a wonderful combination of tools and code in Python that make compilers so cool.

-<div style="text-align: right">C is not a “very high level” language, nor a “big” one, and is not specialized to any particular area of application.<br/>
-But its absence of restrictions and its generality make it more convenient and effective for many tasks than supposedly more powerful languages."</div>
+*C is not a "very high level" language, nor a "big" one, and is not specialized to any particular area of application.
+But its absence of restrictions and its generality make it more convenient and effective for many tasks than supposedly more powerful languages.*
-<div style="text-align: right">-- Kernighan and Ritchie</div>
+-- Kernighan and Ritchie

 While you don’t need to be a Python wizard to complete the task, you should feel comfortable working with the language, and in particular should know how to